Rushyo/Vismuta/README.md

 ## What?

-Vismuta is a cross-platform* C# tool (both CLI and GUI) that allows you move (and execute files), from your local system, on a remote system simply by copying and pasting, if the remote system runs PowerShell.
+Vismuta is a cross-platform C# tool (both CLI and GUI) that allows you move (and execute files), from your local system, on a remote system simply by copying and pasting, if the remote system runs PowerShell.

-*In theory.
-The author is too lazy to have tried it yet.

 ## Who?